zkisthebest/Siamese-RPN/README.md

 Python version: 3.6 (3.5 or 3.4 may be also okay even though I did not try)

-Pytorch version: 0.4.0 or higher
+PyTorch version: 0.4.0 or higher

 NOTE: